Bass vs Catfish – What’s The Difference? Is Catfish Better?

 |Selenium||14.2 mcg||14.2 mcg|

-Both fish contain a good number of minerals and vitamins.
-At first glance it’s difficult to determine which fish provides more.
-Therefore, is bass or catfish healthier?
+Both of them contain a good number of minerals and vitamins.
+At first glance it’s difficult to determine which one provides more.
+Therefore, bass vs catfish, which one is healthier?

 Bass is better than catfish due to its higher percentage of healthy omega-3 fatty acids.
-Bass provides more iron, folate, magnesium, calcium and zinc than catfish.
+It provides more iron, folate, magnesium, calcium and zinc.
 Bass contains more protein, 21 grams per four ounces compared to catfish’s 19 grams.

 Catfish is no slouch either and provides more B12, thiamin, niacin, potassium and phosphorus.
-Bass and catfish have a similar number of selenium, B5, riboflavin and B6.
+Both of them have a similar number of selenium, B5, riboflavin and B6.
 It’s difficult to argue against either fish’s nutrient profile.

 The omega-3 fatty acids are what separates the two.
 Keep reading the next section below about health benefits and find out why omega-3 fatty acids are important to your health.